 Alongside the main collection, though, there’s Blu Mediterraneo.
 If Acqua di Parma‘s ‘Parma yellow’ collection is all urban elegance, this is a seaside vacation in Capri, or a walk in a cool, Tuscan forest: outdoorsy, breezy, reflecting (as they put it) ‘a casual, hedonistic and natural part of the Italian lifestyle’.

 Blu Mediterraneo sets out to conjure up the Italian coastal regions of Capri (famous for its oranges), Taormina (deeply grounding and woody, inspired by cedar groves), Sicily (mandarins), and most recently that island’s town of Taormina, where a sort of giant lemon – cedro – flourishes.
 What’s perhaps less well-known is that the Blu Mediterraneo line has expanded into age-defying skincare and even spas, offering treatments around those products.
 (A visit to the one at Venice’s Gritti Palace ought to be pretty high on any perfume-lover’s bucket list.)

 From time to time, special editions appear: in 2016, it was an ultra-luxurious special anniversary bottle (left) to mark the 100th anniversary of the perfume house, cased in chased metal.
-Always, there’s a focus on artisan workmanship, hand-finishing – whether it’s applying the labels to the distinctive yellow boxes by hand, creating the leather sleeves for the travel sprays, or making any of Acqua di Parma‘s luxurious, coveted lifestyle goods (cashmeres, shaving accessories, slippers, pens and more).
+Always, there’s a focus on artisan workmanship, hand-finishing – whether it’s applying the labels to the distinctive yellow boxes by hand, creating leather sleeves for travel sprays, or making any of Acqua di Parma‘s coveted lifestyle goods (cashmere, shaving accessories, pens and more).